-This report presents the ecosystem servces maps of Inle Lake watershed regarding five selected key ES: provisioning ES (through the integrated indicator ESPI), climate cooling, carbon storage, baseflow contribution, and sediment export reduction.
-The maps clearly show that, although the Inle Lake watershed has suffered a significant loss of ES over the years, there are still important areas to preserve to safeguard local benefits to the upcatchment population as well as downstream benefits to the lake and its dwellers.
+This report presents the ecosystem services maps for the Inle Lake watershed based on the MAB boundary, regarding five selected key ES: provisioning ES (through the integrated indicator ESPI), climate cooling, carbon storage, baseflow contribution, and sediment export reduction.
+The maps clearly show that, although the Inle Lake watershed has suffered a significant loss of ES over the years, there are still important areas to preserve that would safeguard local benefits from these services, as well as downstream benefits to the lake and its dwellers.